 Explore the public art in Palm Desert on foot or online.

 Free guided tours are available one Saturday a month from September through May.
 The November through May tours are part of First Weekend Palm Desert (click on link for more First Weekend Palm Desert events).
 For details on the next tour, visit the Palm Desert Event Calendar.
-Groups of four or more can schedule their own free tour.
+Groups of three or more can schedule their own free tour.

 2016 Saturday Tours - Beginning at 9 a.m.